-10.3 The Director or Proprietor who signs the quotation of services is signing to these Terms and Conditions to signal their agreement to me, indemnifying Epica Management Solutions Ltd should the said Client fail to pay any invoice in full.
+10.3 The Director or Proprietor who signs the quotation of services is signing to these Terms and Conditions to signal their agreement to me, indemnifying Epica Health, Safety & Wellbeing Ltd should the said Client fail to pay any invoice in full.

 11.1 Subject to clause 11.2 below at all times during the Contract thereafter the Company shall keep secret and confidential all business and trade secrets and other confidential information and material disclosed by, or obtained from, the Client in connection with the Contract.
 The Company undertakes not to disclose any such material or information to any third party other than to its responsible employees, consultants and agents who require such disclosure for the proper performance of their duties.
 The Company undertakes to take all reasonable steps to minimise the risk of disclosure of such confidential information by its employees, consultants and agents.

 11.2 The obligations of confidentiality under clause 11.1 above shall not apply to any information or material which: